Sinux1/bidripper-ml/README.md

-# bidripper-ml

-# Setting up for Developers
+# Bidripper Project : Bidripper-ml

-These instructions are for a linux environment, specifically for an Ubuntu 20.04 fresh install.
+These instructions are for a Linux environment, tested on an Ubuntu 20.04 fresh install.

 ## Required packages